To learn more, visit 2023 Course and subject delivery.

 Intended learning outcomes

-- 2. Use SQL to interact with a relational database
+- Design SQL queries to interact with a relational database

-- 5. Profile and tune business analytics queries, and administer database systems Through the combination of lectures, workshops and assignments, students will gain considerable hands-on experience in: i) modelling a number of diverse informational situations, useful to both organisations and individuals, ii) writing efficient SQL queries to analyse data.
+- Profile and tune business analytics queries, and administer database systems.
+Through the combination of lectures, workshops and assignments, students will gain considerable hands-on experience in: i) modelling a number of diverse informational situations, useful to both organisations and individuals, ii) writing efficient SQL queries to analyse data

 On completion of this subject students, should have developed the following generic skills: